aaai2026/QIDDM/README.md

 ## 📝 **Current Status**
 ---

-This work is currently under review for *EAAI*.
+This work is currently under review for *AAAI*.
 Please note that the code and documentation are still being organized.
 Stay tuned for updates.

 ## 📁 **Project Structure**